yuvaldori/gigaspaces-wiki-jekyll/product_overview/product-architecture.markdown

 ## Core API

-The core package of OpenSpaces provides APIs for direct access to a data grid, internally referred to as a "space."
+The core package of OpenSpaces provides APIs for direct access to a data grid, internally referred to as a "Space."
 The main interface is the GigaSpace, which enables the basic interaction with the data grid.
-The core components include basic infrastructure support such as [Space]({%latestjavaurl%}/the-space-configuration.html) construction, simplified API using the [GigaSpace]({%latestjavaurl%}/the-gigaspace-interface.html) interface including [Transaction Management]({%latestjavaurl%}/transaction-management.html) and declarative transaction support.
+The core components include basic infrastructure support such as Space {%latestjavanet the-gigaspace-interface-overview.html%} construction, simplified API using the GigaSpace  interface including Transaction Management {%latestjavanet transaction-overview.html%} and declarative transaction support.
 Core components also include support for [Map/Cache]({%latestjavaurl%}/map-api.html) construction and a simplified API using [GigaMap]({%latestjavaurl%}/map-api.html).

 {% anchor Events%}